tinygiant98/framework-plugins/README.md

 Test (test).
 This plugin contains a ridiculous number of chat commands that can be used to test various parts of a module during development.

 Torch (pw_torch).
-WIP.
+This plugin contains the HCR2 Torch subsystem which allows for timing torches and lanterns to ensure they are limited.
+This subsystem has been modified to use util_i_time.

 Travel (ds_travel).
 A customized plugin for the Dark Sun server, this plugin allows for random encounters when travelling over large areas.
 During an encounter, this plugin will create an encounter area, port the players to that area, and allow for additional players to join the encounter when they return to the encounter area.

 UnID (pw_unid).
-This plugin contains the HCR2 Torch subsystem which allows for timing torches and lanterns to ensure they are limited.
-This subsystem has been modified to use util_i_time.
+This plugin contains the HCR2 UnID on Drop subsystem with allows for items dropped on the ground for more than a specified amount of time to become unidentified.

 Wells (lotr_wells).
 A customized plugin for a LOTR module.
 This plugin allow for benefits to be doled out to users of specific good/evil wells.
 Additionally, wells can be charged or drained through the use of various liquids by like-aligned or opposite-aligned characters.